David-OConnor/ewald/README.md

 [Original paper describing the SPME method](https://biomolmd.org/mw/images/e/e0/Spme.pdf)

 This library is for Python and Rust.
-Supports GPU, or thread-pooled CPU.
+Supports GPU, and thread-pooled CPU.

+**Note: The Python version is currently CPU only**.
+We would like to fix this, but are having trouble linking Cuda.

 This has applications primarily in structural biology.
 For example, molecular dynamics.
 Compared to other n-body approximations for long-range forces, this has utility when periodic bounday conditions are used.